 LIT2056: ‘Vampire Fictions’

-At postgraduate level I deliver research-led sessions on topics including the Victorian city, Sherlock Holmes, nineteenth-century children’s literature, and gender theory.
+At postgraduate level I convene HUM4049: Gothic Spaces, and deliver research-led sessions on topics including the Victorian city, Sherlock Holmes, nineteenth-century children’s literature, and gender theory.

 I invite MRes and PhD proposals from students working on nineteenth-century gender and/or fin-de-siecle topics, including decadence, empire writing, and late-Victorian Gothic.